oslabs-beta/LogYard/README.md

 If you have found a bug or an area that you feel could be improved within our product, please reach out - or if you'd like, you can create a fork on this repo and contribute to our product yourself!
 Contributions are vital to the open-source community and all contributions are greatly appreciated!

 Following the completion of your outstanding work, if you create a PR, our team will review your code!
-We thank all of those who contribute toward improving our product's reliability and expanding upon it's features.
+We thank all of those who contribute toward improving our product's reliability and expanding upon its features.

 ## Tasks for Contrubution
 - [ ] Improving analysis tools.
 Current tools provide a simple interface but lack in depth capabilities.